-Graduates Attributes (GAs) are measurable estoames that signify the capabilities and potentials of the graduate to attain accomplishment and perform in adequate manner at appropriate attractions.
-Following are the Graduate Attributes of B. Se.
-Furestry are given as below:
+Graduates Attributes (GAs) are measurable outcomes that signify the capabilities and potentials of the graduate to attain accomplishment and perform in adequate manner at appropriate situations.
+Following are the Graduate Attributes of B, Sc.
+Forestry are given as below:

-POL Acquaintance with the subject knowledge: Gain in-depth knowledge and understandings of each discipline or professional area across houndaries of nations with an aptitude to identify, access, unalyze and symbosize existing and new knowledge, and imageue them for ancichment of instrudedge.

-PO2.
-Analytical ability: ability to analyze and address multifaceted scientific issues to forestry, wildlife and environmental sciences; pertain and take independent decision for synchronizing information to formulate innovative and intellectual advances towards focused research over theoretical and different domains of forestry and allied sciences.

-PCO.
-Application of modern tool and techniques: Select, learn and apply appropriate techniques, resources, sophisticated instruments, RS and GIS all knowledge for explaining different forestry operational activities, wildlife management and environmental ICT tools, consequences and mitigation activities with a thorough understanding.

-PO4.
-Problem Solving: Address and solve scientific vis-a-vis covironmental problems via rational and original thinking, keep updates of different solution avenues and select appropriate options considering public health, cultural, and societal fectors.

-PO5.
-Multidisciplinary competence: Devolop sound knowledge and perception intrintives and leadership in collaborative-multidisciplinary and trans-disciplinary scientific research, demonstrate a capacity for actimosagement and teamwork, achieving common goals and objectives; motivate group members to address different issues on forestry, widdiffe and environmental stability with scientific temperature.
+- PO1.
+Acquaintance with the subject knowledge: Gain in-depth knowledge and understandings of each discipline or professional area across boundaries of nations with an aptitude to identify, access, analyze and synthesize existing and new knowledge, and integrate them for enrichment of knowledge. - PO2.
+Analytical ability: ability to analyze and address multifaceted scientific issues to forestry, wildlife and environmental sciences; pertain and take independent decision for synchronizing information to formulate innovative and intellectual advances towards focused research over theoretical and different domains of forestry and allied sciences. - PO3.
+Application of modern tool and techniques: Select, learn and apply appropriate techniques, resources, sophisticated instruments, RS and GIS all knowledge for explaining different forestry operational activities, wildlife management and environmental ICT tools, consequences and mitigation activities with a thorough understanding. - PO4.
+Problem Solving: Address and solve scientific vis-a-vis environmental problems via rational and original thinking; keep updates of different solution avenues and select appropriate options considering public health, cultural, and societal fectors. - PO5.
+Multidisciplinary competence: Develop sound knowledge and perception initiatives and leadership in collaborative-multidisciplinary and trans-disciplinary scientific research, demonstrate a capacity for self-management and teamwork, achieving common goals and objectives; motivate group members to address different issues on forestry, wildlife and environmental stability with scientific temperament. - PO6.

-PO6.
 Communication skill: Ability to communicate scientific/technological knowledge and new learning to the scientific community and the society at large with strong conviction and confidence.
-This can be achieved through sound technical proficiency of computing skill, training of software's, writing skills, indepth subject specifics knowledge.

-PO7.
-Ethical values and moral values: Attain mong acudentic imagrity, professional code of conduct, others of experimental research and accentific writings, contemplation of the impact of research findings on conventional lastics, and a sense of responsibility towards societal needs for attaining inclusive and mutationable development goals.

-POS.
-Petertatic approach: Ability to recognize and address succest issues of focustry and environment in changing world with a futuratic view and practicing intuitiveness and interest towards scientific production was application of basic knowledge of science superially with regard to India's SDGs and national action plan for OHO emission and austanuable development.
+This can be achieved through sound technical proficiency of computing skill, training of software's, writing skills, indepth subject specifics knowledge. - PO7.
+Ethical values and moral values: Attain strong academic integrity, professional code of conduct, ethics of experimental research and scientific writings, contemplation of the impact of research findings on conventional issues, and a sense of responsibility towards societal needs for attaining inclusive and sustainable development goals. - POS.
+Futuristic approach: Ability to recognize and address current issues of forestry and environment in changing world with a futuristic view and practicing intuitiveness and interest towards scientific prediction via application of basic knowledge of science especially with regard to India's SDGs and national action plan for GHG emission and sustainable development.